-This song is available on Foster Brown's Naturally: Children's Nature Songs.
+This song is available on Foster Brown's Naturally: Children's Nature Songs

 Waddle, Waddle, Quack, Quack